MuniMeter

 Siting

-• Locations for MuniMeters are selected based on the current policy of the Bureau of Parking, which takes into consideration the following criteria: demand for parking, duration of parking, overall supply of parking in area and type, enforcement oversight, surrounding land use, and community demographics
+• Locations for MuniMeters are selected based on DOT’s current policy, which takes into consideration the following criteria: demand for parking, duration of parking, overall supply of parking in area and type, enforcement oversight, surrounding land use, and community demographics

 • Should not be more than 6 car lengths from a covered parking spot